Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 This series reviews scholarship, standards, and proposals about signed language writing.

+Use this note if you are arriving cold and need the fastest orientation.
+The Overview gives the fuller scholarly map; this note gives the minimum terms, standpoint, and entry paths needed before reading the reviews.

 It is critical in the ordinary scholarly sense:

 - it reads sources carefully